This post is about how to get discounted tickets to Wicked on Broadway, including $30 lottery orchestra tickets and other discounts.

 How Much Does It Cost To See Wicked On Broadway?

 Tickets are on sale through TodayTix and other online vendors with a few discount options available.

-Regular-priced tickets through TodayTix will usually start from about $99 for mezzanine seating and can reach near $230 for premium seating, depending on the day of the week.
+Regular-priced tickets through TodayTix usually start from about $99 for mezzanine seating and can reach nearly $230 for premium seating, depending on the day of the week.

 Wicked, like several other Broadway productions, offers an on-site ticket lottery.

 Held daily, this is a day-of-performance lottery for 26 select orchestra seats for $30 each.

 Two and half hours prior to show time, people who stand in line at the Gershwin Theatre box office will have their names placed in a hat.

 A half-hour later, names will be drawn for the 26 orchestra tickets.